-Several politicians and individuals running for office, including some presidential candidates, are pledging to deliver “free” college as a public benefit.
-Tuition-free higher education is a hot topic, and the industry’s leaders and administrators have a stake in the debate.
+Several politicians and individuals, including some presidential candidates, have pledged to deliver “free” college as a public benefit.
+Tuition-free higher education continues to be a hot topic, and the industry’s leaders and administrators have a stake in the debate.
 Proponents and opponents both offer valid and interesting points, and it’s helpful to understand and consider them in developing your own informed opinion on the issue.

 What the proponents say

 Proponents of a free public higher education system argue four main outcomes of their proposed policies:

 - Student debt reduction or elimination: Student loan debt is staggering.
 Many graduates start their careers and adult lives owing tens to hundreds of thousands of dollars in college costs, while others don’t even attempt to apply for or enroll in higher education programs because of the prohibitive price of tuition and fees.
 Proponents say that free higher education will open doors to opportunities for those who could otherwise not attend college or who would carry crippling debt to pay for it.
 Some proposals would even forgive existing student loans, unburdening borrowers of their debts.

 - Merit and athletic scholarships re-purposing: Free public college education will not eliminate the need or supply of merit and athletic scholarships.
 In fact, those scholarships will be re-purposed to provide additional income to the students who have already started their college careers, as well as help alleviate some financial concerns for students who qualify for free tuition.

 - Labor shortage correction: Many who support free college suggest that states could use the system’s benefits to strategically address worker shortages by incentivizing students to pursue professions and trades in which such shortages exist.
 Some students may not enroll in programs for which they have a real passion due to concerns over the cost of tuition and the amount of student debt they may have when they leave college.
 Free college education may help those students decide to pursue their passions and potentially help address some skills shortages in the marketplace.